wjzhengsh/blockchain/howto/ibp-console-organizations.md

 ### Updating an MSP in a channel definition
 {: #console-organizations-update-channel}

-Over time you may find the need to update the certificates in an MSP definition that is already associated with a channel.
+Over time you may need to update the certificates in an MSP definition that is already associated with a channel.
 When that situation occurs follow these steps to update an organization's MSP definition in the channel:

 1. Navigate to the **Channels** tab in your console.
 2. Click on the channel that contains the organization MSP that you want to update and open it.